vstinner/notes/old_projects.rst

 Python projects
 ===============

-* `Fusil <http://fusil.readthedocs.org/>`_: Fusil is a Python library used to write fuzzing programs.
-It includes fuzzers for Firefox, ClamAV, Mplayer, Python, etc. I am no more working actively on the project, but it still works.
 * `pysandbox <https://github.com/vstinner/pysandbox>`_: Sandbox to run untrusted Python code.
 Project stopped because it is broken by design.
 * `python-ipy <https://github.com/vstinner/python-ipy>`_: Python classes and tools